You want smart political talk without the meltdowns?

 Not only did they subpoena me, they didn't notify me of my subpoena, but they leaked that information to the Washington Post and CNN.

-So I got late night phone calls in the evening from those fake news sources saying I had been subpoenaed.
+So I got late-night phone calls in the evening from those fake news sources saying I had been subpoenaed.

-This is the committee didn't have the audacity to let me know I'd been subpoenaed until the next day when they sent United States Marshals to my front door.
+The committee didn't have the audacity to let me know I'd been subpoenaed until the next day when they sent United States Marshals to my front door.

 Oh, so they waited a day before they sent the letter.

-Um tell us about your experience.
+Tell us about your experience.

 You weren't anywhere near the White House, right?